agntcy/app-sdk/docs/A2A_USAGE_GUIDE.md

   <img src="architecture.png" alt="architecture" width="80%">
 </p>

-The following table summarizes the current transport and protocol capabilities:
+The following table summarizes the current A2A and transport support in the Agntcy Application SDK:

 | Protocol \ Transport | SLIM | NATS | MQTT |
 | -------------------- | :--: | :--: | :--: |
 | **A2A**              |  ✅  |  ✅  |  🕐  |

-Additional features incorporating AGNTCY's identity and observability components are coming soon.

 ### ⚡️ Connecting two Agents over an an abstract transport (SLIM | NATS | MQTT)

 A benefit of decoupling protocols from transports is that you can easily create agents that communicate over non http, point-to-point transports such as NATS or Agntcy's SLIM.
-Below is an example of how to create two A2A agents that communicate over SLIM's PubSub gateway.
+Below is an example of how to create two A2A agents that communicate over SLIM's gateway.

 We will use `uv` for package management and virtual environments.
 If you don't have it installed, you can install it via: